unode/deep-learning-intro/_episodes/02-pytorch.md

 # Deep learning frameworks

-It is worth taking the time to look inside and understand underlying concepts of neural networks but as we can see writing neural networks with Python using [numpy](http://www.numpy.org/) is a bit cumbersome...
+It was worth taking some time to look inside and understand underlying concepts of neural networks but as we have experienced, writing neural networks with Python using [numpy](http://www.numpy.org/) is a bit cumbersome, especially when hidden layers are involved.

 For your research work, you will be mostly likely using high-level frameworks like Keras, TensorFlow or PyTorch.
 They will allow us to build very complex models quickly.